 Before using the equipment you must separately sign out a universal, a board, and a sail.
-On the sign-out sheet, be sure to record the number (or letters) of the universal, the number (or initials) of the board, and the complete number of the sail.
-Indicate the time you leave and be prepared to show your membership card to the Dayleader.
+The equipment must be signed out on the equipment sign-out sheet on the dayleader desk in the clubhouse.
+You must write your first and last name, membership number, and expiry LEGIBLY.
+(The dayleader can look up your membership number and expiry if you've forgotten.)
+On the sign-out sheet, be sure to record the code of the board, universal, and the size or code of the sail.
+Indicate the time you leave.
 When you return, be sure to sign in, as this is the only way for the Dayleader to know that you have safely returned and you are not washed up on the rocks.
 You are responsible for all equipment that you sign out.
 If you take over a sail that someone else has already rigged, be sure to check for damage, and that it is rigged properly before taking it out.